 There’s definitely a difference.
 It’s a lot thicker than regular yogurt; similar to the consistency of sour cream.
 And it’s tangy, with more flavor.
 I was also very impressed that it didn’t taste non-fat, even though it is.

 It was really good.
-Not orgasmic good, and certainly not a game changer, IMHO.
-But, yes, it was really good.
+Like a game changer.
+I get it now.
 The one downside is that it’s expensive.
 I actually had a little sticker shock when I saw that a 16-ounce container was over $5.00.
 (However, I gather the high cost is because there’s less water and more milk solids, and thus more protein.)
 To offset the cost, though, you could make the tub last a while if you use it sparingly.